OlivierGeorgeon/osoyoo/docs/Easy_to_Read_Overview.md

 If you are interested in starting this project, you should read this file first.

 Why?
 Because it is written from from a first-person viewpoint that tries to answer the big questions of why do this project, how to start, how to implement, and so on.
-If you think back to learning a new subject in university -- wasn't it better to get tutorial help from a friend who just learned it rather than someone who had already knew the subject for twenty years?
+If you think back to learning a new subject in university -- wasn't it better to get tutorial help from a friend who just learned it rather than someone who already knew the subject for twenty years?
 That's because the new learner has in his/her brain the steps that need to be overcome, while the experienced person has integrated these steps and may not teach them.
 I am that new learner -- trying to figure out how to even start this project.
 Let me guide you into what I believe you will find will be a very advantageous and satisfying project.